sara-zeus/DataViz-Dashboards-Tableau/README.md

 1. What are the top causes of death globally and in specific countries?
 2. How have these causes changed over the years?
-3. Are there any correlations between measures and causes of death?
-4. Can we predict future trends in causes of death using historical data?
+3. Can we predict future trends in causes of death using historical data?
-5. Are there any unexpected patterns or outliers in the dataset?
+4. Are there any unexpected patterns or outliers in the dataset?

 ## Challenges
+1. Finding patterns
+2. Finding correlations

 ## Future Goals
 Join more tables to the current dataset.